 Walking into the gym (or your living room) and staring at the treadmill often leads to one burning question: How long do I actually need to be on this thing to see my abs?
+It is one of the most common fitness queries out there.
+You want to shed stubborn midsection weight, and you want to know the exact dosage of cardio required to make it happen.

 The “Magic Number”: Duration and Frequency

 According to the Centers for Disease Control and Prevention (CDC) and general fitness consensus, the baseline for health is 150 minutes of moderate exercise per week.
-But if your goal is significant weight loss and specifically targeting the midsection, you need to dial it up.
+But if your goal is significant weight loss and targeting the midsection, you need to dial it up.

 1. Moderate-Intensity Steady State (LISS)